-When to go?
-What to do?
-Where to stay?
-If you're contemplating a visit to Yellowstone National Park, these are just a few of the questions you might have.
+If you're contemplating a visit to Yellowstone National Park, you may have a few of questions on when to go, what to do, and where to stay.
 Here are some answers to help you get started with your travel and recreation plans.

 July and August are the peak travel months, when the weather is most likely to be warm and dry.
 If you wish to avoid the crowds, June and September are a good choice but you do run the risk of cooler, wetter weather.